-The Executive Directors received remuneration based on their respective executive positions held in the subsidiaries.
+For the Executive Directors who are also the CEO of the Company or its insurance subsidiaries, they received remuneration based on their respective executive positions held in Company and its subsidiaries.
 The remuneration package of the Executive Directors comprising fixed components which includes monthly salary and other emolument and variable components that are linked to company's performance and their individual key performance indicators.

-NRC had in 2019 reviewed the 2018 variable compensation, 2019 compensation and the revised compensation structure for the CEOs of the Company and insurance subsidiaries and recommended the same to the respective Boards of the Group for approval.
+The NRC had in March 2020 reviewed the variable compensation, 2020 compensation and the compensation structure for the CEOs of the Group ("Compensation of CEOs") and recommended the same for the respective Boards' approval.
+Following the NRC's recommendation, the Boards had in March 2020 approved the Compensation of CEOs.

-In November 2019, the NRC reviewed the Remuneration Policy and Practices of the Group for Key Responsible Persons ("Remuneration Policy") and recommended the same to the Board for approval.
-The Board approved the Remuneration Policy at its meeting held in November 2019.
-The Remuneration Policy is in line with the Group's business and risk management strategy, its risk profile, objectives, risk management practices, and long-term interests and performance.
-Remuneration Policy forms a key component of the governance and incentive structure through which the respective Boards and Senior Managements of the Group drive performance, convey acceptable risk taking behaviour and reinforce the Group's corporate and risk culture.
+The Group has adopted the Allianz SE Group Policy for Remuneration ("Remuneration Policy") for the employees, which is in line with the Group's business and risk management strategy, its risk profile, objectives, risk management practices, and long-term interests and performance.
+The Remuneration Policy forms a key component of the governance and incentive structure through which the respective Boards and Senior Managements of the Group drive performance, convey acceptable risk taking behaviour and reinforce the Group's corporate and risk culture.

-The remuneration components of employees comprises of fixed and variable compensation.
+The remuneration components of employees are fixed and variable compensation.
 Base salary is the fixed remuneration component and rewards the role and responsibilities taking account of market conditions and providing for a stable source of income.
-The fixed component of base salary is dependent on position responsibility as well as the experience and qualification of incumbent.
+The fixed component is dependent on position responsibility as well as the experience and qualification of incumbent.